SamhitaWiki/FYI/SEO/SEO-KEY-TAKEAWAYS.md

         * Limit the amount of tags you use;
         * Make sure tags are used more than one/two
         * Make sure tags are visible.
-    * Make sure every pages contains some links to other pages.
+    * Make sure every page contains some links to other pages on your site (internal linking).
     *  Anchor tags should be clear and specific.
 It should reflect the context of the page it is linked to.
     *   Anchor text is one of the most important, specify the page heading in this.
-    * Identify the corner store pages and create most links toward that.
+    * Identify the cornerstone content of your website and create most links towards it.
+Cornerstone content is the most important content on your website.
+It represents your mission.
+It is lengthy, timeless and informative.
+It should be regularly updated.
 * URL structure should be in harmony with the site navigation structure,
 * Make sure don't use canonical tags in the paginated pages.
 * Your main pages should not be more then two clicks away from the home page.